 Hidalgo (pop.
 11,198) lies forty-six-miles downriver from Río Grande City and sixty-seven miles upriver from Brownsville.
 It was founded in 1848 by a Scottish immigrant merchant, John J. Young, opposite Reynosa, Tamaulipas.
 When the St. Louis, Brownsville & Mexico Railway was constructed in 1904, Hidalgo was the only town in Hidalgo County.
 From 1852 until 1908, Hidalgo was the county seat of Hidalgo County.
 We will visit the Hidalgo County Courthouse (which has been restored/reconstructed to its 1886 appearance) and the Louisiana-Río Grande Canal Co.
 Pumphouse of 1911, the last intact river pumphouse built to feed the irrigation systems installed after 1904 that transformed the arid cattle grazing lands of the lower border into extraordinarily productive agricultural fields.

-Reception at the Historic Alonso Building
+Informal Drop-In Reception at the Historic Alonso Building

 Sunday, February 25, 2018 from 5:00 to 7:00 pm Free for all registrants; please RSVP Join Summit participants at the Historic Alonso Building for drinks and light hors d’oeuvres sponsored by the Brownsville Historical Association, RGVMOD, and Megamorphosis.